confluentinc/ksql/docs/operate-and-deploy/installation/server-config/config-reference.md

 This is the URL used for inter-node communication.
 Unlike `listeners` or `ksql.internal.listener`, this configuration doesn't create a listener.
-Instead, it is used to set an externally routable url that other ksqlDB nodes will use to communicate with this node.
+Instead, it is used to set an externally routable URL that other ksqlDB nodes will use to communicate with this node.
 It only needs to be set if the internal listener is not externally resolvable or routable.

 If not set, the default is to use the internal listener, as controlled by `ksql.internal.listener`.